 - This type of care is often chosen as it allows people to stay in their home for longer, when they don’t have complex care needs.

 Domiciliary care is often called other names like hourly care or visiting care – but it’s essentially the same thing.
+A carer will visit a few hours a day, to provide companionship, personal care, and support with day to day tasks.
 If you think your loved one needs care, this is an option to consider for care at home.

 What is domiciliary care?